manycoding/tomorrowswig_followers/README.md

 ## Readme?

-Notebooks contain code and documentation, please refer to them.
+Readme lives in `index.ipynb` and notebooks, please refer to them.